-- Notes the information set out in Appendix 1 and identifies if any further topics need to be added to the menu of topics for the Committee to explore over the coming year. - Agrees, subject to further input from the Chair and Deputy Chair, the issues that the Committee will consider during September - October 2023, the proposed aims and objectives and the preferred method of scrutiny. - Identifies, subject to further input from the Chair and Deputy Chair, the issues that the Committee will consider in November 2023, the proposed aims and objectives and the preferred method of scrutiny. - Notes, subject to further input from the Chair and Deputy Chair outside of the meeting, its proposed work programme will be submitted to Coordinating O&S to enable work to be planned and co-ordinated throughout the year.
+- Notes the information set out in Appendix 1 and identifies if any further topics need to be added to the menu of topics for the Committee to explore over the coming year. - Agrees, subject to further input from the Chair and Deputy Chair, the issues that the Committee will consider during October - November 2023, the proposed aims and objectives and the preferred method of scrutiny. - Agrees the approach to scrutiny of quality across NHS systems as set out in Sections 4.7 - 4.9. - Identifies, subject to further input from the Chair and Deputy Chair, the issues that the Committee will consider in December 2023, the proposed aims and objectives and the preferred method of scrutiny. - Notes, subject to further input from the Chair and Deputy Chair outside of the meeting, its proposed work programme will be submitted to Coordinating O&S to enable work to be planned and co-ordinated throughout the year.